vicky-eve/Victoria-Portfolio-Landing-IP/Readme.md

 #### Project Set up Instructions

 Programming languages used:
-HTML
+HTML,
 CSS(Bootstrap)

 Set up instructions
-  ~Clone this repository to a location in your file system ~https://github.com/vicky-eve/Victoria-Portfolio-Landing-IP/blob/master/index.html ~Open terminal command line then navigate to the root folder of the application <cd Victoria Portfolio Landing!>
+  *Clone this repository to a location in your file system ~https://github.com/vicky-eve/Victoria-Portfolio-Landing-IP/blob/master/index.html ~Open terminal command line then navigate to the root folder of the application <cd Victoria Portfolio Landing!>
   ~Open index.html on your browser